 - Provides a good investment.
-UI interns are creative and highly motivated individuals.
+U of I interns are creative and highly motivated individuals.
 Through mutual commitment and joint achievement, employers are rewarded with a balanced work force and positive investment in the future.

 There are many ways employers can promote on-campus visits, job openings and internships to University of Idaho students and alumni.

-- Job & Internship Listings - Post open positions on Hire a Vandal, U of I's free online job and internship management system.
+- Job & Internship Listings - Post open positions on Handshake™, U of I's free online job and internship management system.

 - Posters/Fliers - Professional posters or fliers can be hung across U of I campus and sent to academic departments free of charge.
 Mail materials to:

 - Advertise in the Student Newspaper - The Argonaut, the U of I student newspaper, has a circulation of 6,000 and distributes issues bi-weekly to more than 120 locations on campus and throughout the Moscow and Pullman communities.
 Eighty-seven percent of the student population reads the Argonaut on a weekly basis.
 For advertising information, call 208-885-7825 or email firstname.lastname@example.org.